Family hospice leave for nursing a dying or seriously ill person

 How to proceed

-Submitting the application for family hospice leave
+Submitting a request for family hospice leave

 Applicants are required to inform, either in person or via an intermediary (orally or in writing - fax, email or text message), their employer on the first day of absence at the latest.